-Support services are financial assistance to offset expenses necessary for a Participant to engage in NextGen activities or to seek or retain employment.
-Prior to considering support service payments, efforts must be made to identify resources in the community or from other grants that may provide the same support and use those available resources first.
+Support services are financial assistance to offset expenses necessary for a Participant to engage in program activities or to seek or retain employment.
+Prior to considering support service payments, efforts must be made to identify resources in the community or from other grant resources that may provide the same support and use those available resources first.

-Processes must be in place at each NextGen provider for appropriate referrals to such services as SNAP resources, community-based social services and housing agencies.
+Processes must be in place at each Contractor for appropriate referrals to such services as food stamps, community-based social services and housing agencies.
 Staff are responsible for assisting Participant exploration of resources from community sources and/or within the Participant's personal support system.
 When other resources are not available, and based on individual assessment and availability of funds, support services may be provided through NextGen program services.

-Support services are considered payments and do not extend program participation; therefore, every support service must be delivered with an appropriate staff service on the same day (e.g., Career Coaching).
-Support services may be provided during In-Program and Follow-Up services.
+Support services are considered payments and do not extend program participation during In-Program services; therefore, every In-Program support service should be delivered with an appropriate staff service on the same day (e.g., Career Coaching).
+NextGen grant-funded support services are available during both In-Program and Follow-Up services.